jhae-de/stylelint-rule-tester/README.md

   - debug
 ```

-Your test file for the `at-rule-disallowed-list` rule might look like this:
+Your test file for the `at-rule-disallowed-list` rule could look like this:

 ```typescript
 import { RuleTest } from '@jhae/stylelint-rule-tester';